Please approach this article honestly, because it’s something we all need to do. Regardless of how difficult it is.

 1) The occasional parent of a severely autistic child who claims that people like me “don’t suffer from autism because you’re not like my child.
 You’re not disabled by autism, so you don’t understand it”.

-2) The occasional person at my end of the spectrum, who responds with “well I’m autistic and you’re not.
+2) The occasional person in my region of the spectrum, who responds with “well I’m autistic and you’re not.
 So I’m the person who understands autism, you just look at it from the sidelines.”

 (Believe me- however offended you are by whichever one offended you, I promise the other one is equally hurtful to the opposite side.
 Equally.)